 The IEEE standardized Verilog HDL at number 1334.
 The first Verilog version of the IEEE standard was released in 1995.
 However, the version used by most users was published in 2001.
 The programming language interface (PLI) of Verilog is also defined in IEEE std 1364.
 PLI is a collection of software routines that supports the bidirectional interface between Verilog and other languages like C.

-According to our Verilog programming assignment help service professionals, most students often confuse VHDL with Verilog HDL.
+According to our Verilog programming homework help service professionals, most students often confuse VHDL with Verilog HDL.
 You should always remember that VHDL is not an abbreviation of Verilog HDL.